 You may also wish to listen with the bell of your stethoscope for any low pitched murmurs.

 To further check for mitral stenosis you can lay the patient on their left side, ask them to breathe in, then out and hold it out and listen over the apex and axilla with the bell of the stethoscope.

-Aortic incompetence can be assessed in a similar way but ask the patient to sit forward, repeat the breathe in, out and hold exercise and listen over the aortic area with the diaphragm.
+Aortic incompetence can be assessed in a similar way by asking the patient to sit forward, repeat the breathe in, then out and hold exercise and listen over the Erbs point (the third intercostal space on the left).

 Finally you should assess for any oedema.
-Whilst the patient is sat forward, feel the sacrum for oedema and also assess the ankles for the same.
+Whilst the patient is sat forward, listen at the lung bases for pulmonary oedema, feel the sacrum for oedema and also assess the ankles for the same.